KaberaSamuel/tradetalent-app-frontend/README.md

 ---

-## Live Demo
+## Quick links

-This project really took my frontend skills to next level, I am proud of the final product.
-The app is live here: https://tradetalent-app-frontend-bktj.vercel.app/
+The app is live here: https://tradetalent-app-frontend-bktj.vercel.app/ Watch a demo video here: https://youtu.be/om9zlA_7fOo?si=A7nJSN6yFvmecvgg

 _Note: This only runs the frontend of the app.
 You can find the backend code here:_
 **Backend Repo Link:** https://github.com/KaberaSamuel/tradetalent-app-backend